WaCoDiS/metadata-connector/README.md

 ### Run with Docker
 For convenience, a _docker-compose.yml_ is provided for running the Metadata Connector as Docker container.
 Just, run `docker-compose up` from the project root.
-The latest Docker image will be fetched from [Docker Hub] (https://hub.docker.com/repository/docker/wacodis/metadata-connector).
+The latest Docker image will be fetched from [Docker Hub](https://hub.docker.com/repository/docker/wacodis/metadata-connector).
 The _docker-compose.yml_ also contains the
 most important configuration parameters as environment variables.
 Feel free to adapt the parameters for your needs.

 ## User Guide
-WaCoDiS Metadata Connector is part of the great microservice-oriented WaCoDiS System with the scope to handle metadata information about datasets that have been published by [WaCoDiS Datasource Observer] (https://github.com/WaCoDiS/datasource-observer).
+WaCoDiS Metadata Connector is part of the great microservice-oriented WaCoDiS System with the scope to handle metadata information about datasets that have been published by [WaCoDiS Datasource Observer](https://github.com/WaCoDiS/datasource-observer).
-For this prupose it listens for asynchronous `DataEnvelope` messages and interconnects to [WaCoDiS DataAccess API] (https://github.com/WaCoDiS/data-access-api).
+For this prupose it listens for asynchronous `DataEnvelope` messages and interconnects to [WaCoDiS DataAccess API](https://github.com/WaCoDiS/data-access-api).
 Hence, Metadata Connector does not provide an API endpoint that can be requested.
 However, for development or testing purposes you can publish `DataEnvelope` messages manually via AMQP.
 A lightweigt AMQP publishing client can be found at https://github.com/WaCoDiS/Tools.